iVis-at-Bilkent/pangenographer/README.md

-# PanGenomeGrapher (PG2) - visual analyzer for pan genomes via graphs
+# PanGenoGrapher (PG2) - visual analyzer for pan genomes via graphs

-PanGenomeGrapher is a web-based tool for analyzing pan-genome graphs visually.
+PanGenoGrapher is a web-based tool for analyzing pan-genome graphs visually.
 The tool is based on [Visu*all*](https://github.com/ugurdogrusoz/visuall), which in turn is based on the [Cytoscape.js](http://js.cytoscape.org) library.

 A sample demo deployment can be found [here](http://ivis.cs.bilkent.edu.tr:5200/).
 Below is a sample screenshot from PG2.